You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Aspirin Allergy?

-Aspirin allergy, also known as aspirin-exacerbated respiratory disease (AERD), is a condition where an individual's immune system overreacts to the presence of aspirin in their body.
-This reaction can cause a range of symptoms, including:
+Aspirin allergy, also known as aspirin-exacerbated respiratory disease (AERD), is a condition where individuals experience an allergic reaction to aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+This reaction can lead to symptoms such as:

 * Abdominal cramps